On this page:

-More than 250 native plant species populate the Thatcher Woods preserves.
+More than 250 native plant species populate Thatcher Woods.
 In the north, floodplain forest gradually leads to a scenic river bluff.
 Views open up to colorful summer wildflowers in a prairie on the west side of the river.
 Some areas flood in the spring and summer, offering expanded feeding grounds to great white egrets, painted turtles and kingfishers, while pileated woodpeckers tap in the trees above.

 At the southern end of Thatcher Woods, swamp white, red, white and bur oaks comprise the canopy of an oak savanna.
 Native grasses and wildflowers such as bloodroot, white trout lily, wild coffee, yellow pimpernel and spring beauty live beneath the trees.